 Syncing and transferring hundreds or thousands of contacts from an iOS device to an Android-powered device can be done in a jiffy with tons of apps in Google Play Store.
-Whether you’re switching to Android or would like to sync and keep them in both devices, you can check out these five apps to make your mobile life easier.
+Whether you’re switching to Android or would like to sync and keep them in both devices, you can check out these three apps to make your mobile life easier.
 Some of them have additional features beyond the sync-and-transfer such as backup, restore, and storage.
 FYI, installing these apps means you give them the access to your identity, contacts, device and app history, SMS, other media and files; do it at your own risk if you don’t mind while clicking the “Accept” button prior to installation.

 Sync for iCloud Contacts